vsergeev/c-periphery/README.md

 ### Cross-compilation

-Set the `CC` environment variable with the cross-compiler :
+Set the `CC` environment variable with the cross-compiler prior to build:

 ``` console
 $ export CC=arm-linux-gnueabihf-gcc